MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -RunMode

-Specifies the credentials that the program requires to run on the client computer.
+Specify the credentials that the program requires to run on the client computer.
-The acceptable values for this parameter are: RunWithAdministrativeRights and RunWithUserRights.

 ```yaml
 Type: RunModeType